bwawwp/schoolpress/README.md

 SchoolPress
 ===========

-Future Home of the Open Sourced Code for SchoolPress.me.
-We are finishing up the project and compiling pieces of the app to publish open source here on GitHub.
-Please stay tuned.
+Home of the Open Sourced Code for [SchoolPress.me](http://schoolpress.me).

 Description
 ---------------------